joey-public/su22_software_emb_sys/assignments/4_assignment4/README.md

 cd ./sobel
 make
 ./sobel arg1 arg2 arg3
-#arg1 and arg2 re width and height
-#arg3 is mode.
-0 for openCV, 1 for CPU, 2 for GPU
 ```
+arg1 and arg2 re width and height.
+arg3 is mode.
+0 for openCV, 1 for CPU, 2 for GPU.

 ### Deliverables
 1. Report approximate execution times for OpenCV Sobel, CPU Sobel,  and GPU Sobel for different image sizes.